axtmitchell/national-education-plans-site/methodology.md

 # Methodology

-Overview: The pipeline first found candidate passages, then asked the model to judge whether those passages really matched the smart-buy definition.
+Overview: To find mentions of Smart Buys in the sector plans, we bulit a pipeline that first found candidate passages, then asked an advanced LLM model to judge whether those passages really matched the smart-buy definition.

 ## How The RAG Pipeline Worked